NVIDIA/aistore/docs/providers.md

 And one final comment:

-You can run `ais remote attach` and/or `ais show remote` CLI to *refresh* remote configuration: check availability and reload cluster maps.
+You can run `ais remote attach` and/or `ais show remote-cluster` CLI to *refresh* remote configuration: check availability and reload cluster maps.
-In other words, repeating the same `ais attach remote` command will have the side effect of refreshing all the currently configured attachments.
+In other words, repeating the same `ais cluster attach` command will have the side effect of refreshing all the currently configured attachments.
-Or, use `ais show remote` CLI for the same exact purpose.
+Or, use `ais show remote-cluster` CLI for the same exact purpose.